anon-blue/anon.blue/README.txt

-feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhh That's the sound oya 420 blaze itoop, woop, tha t's the sound of the beast.hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
+feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhh That's the sound oya 420 blaze it  yo we smokin weed? peter piper picked a paxk of pickled dicks oand on the throne a cat balls did lickhhhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
                                                                        hhhh